 First time being Baptized!
 Corporate Worship is a beautiful thing!!
 Cleansed & Reborn in JESUS name!!

-The news spread and the Eagles apparently developed a reputation as one of the most spiritual teams in the country.
-One of the Christian players on the New England Patriot’s, Matthew Slater, said:
+The news spread and the Eagles apparently developed a reputation as one of the most dedicated, spiritual teams in the country.
+Even one of the Christian players on the New England Patriot’s, Matthew Slater, said:

 “I really appreciate [Carson Wentz’s] boldness for the gospel, how he represents Christ day in and day out.
 And it’s not only him… Nick [Foles].
 Chris Maragos.
 Brother Burton.
 I mean, there are a lot of brothers over there that stand firm for what they believe in, they represent the gospel in a tremendous fashion.”